lunchbag/hugo-blog/content/posts/how-i-m-saving-1200-a-year-by-using-easy-home-grown-solutions.md

 I also found other solutions such as Helpscout, offered at $25/month and packed with features, as well as startups using Notion as a knowledge base.
 Though this lacks analytics and the general look and feel of a knowledge base, the price came in lower at $4, up to $8 per month.

-So, even at the cheapest, it looked like on average about $10/month for a decently-featured hosted version.
-From afar, it seemed almost worth it giving that they're offering beautiful templates that were already hooked up and fully-featured and all you had to do was provide the content.
+It was looking like it would cost on average about $10/month for a decently-featured hosted version.
+From afar, it was very enticing given that these services were offering beautiful templates that were already fully hooked up and all you had to do was provide the content.

 ### Deciding to host my own

-I ended up realizing that all I really needed was a template.
-All the other features that were offered were not so useful to me, and at least not useful enough for me to justify the monthly price.
+I ended up realizing that all I really needed for my knowledge base was a good-looking template.
+All the other features that were offered were not so useful to me and would only be distractions.
+I didn't want to end up spending so much time getting this off the ground.

-I was capable of coding my own theme and have it look exactly how I want, but I decided that would be an extremely poor use of my time.
-I would rather be spending my time coding new features or improvements for the main site, than pretty-ing up the knowledge base.
+I am capable of coding my own theme and having it look exactly how I want, but I decided that would be an extremely poor use of my time.
+I would rather be spending my time coding new features or improvements for the main product than pretty-ing up the knowledge base.

 This led me to browsing [Themeforest](https://themeforest.net) for some Jekyll or Hugo themes since I was familiar with these static-site generators and I wasn't looking for the bloat that came with a Wordpress or Ghost site.

 ![](/uploads/Screenshot 2019-11-20 11.07.57.png)<span class="caption">Lunch Money's knowledge base, powered by Jekyll (free) template from Themeforest for one-time payment of $49</span>

 It took me 10 minutes to find a beautiful, simple template that met my basic needs and it costed a one-time fee of $49.
-So this template would pay for itself after just a couple of months and considering a docs site is something I would want to have for as long as the product is around, this would end up saving me a lot in the long run.
+So this template would pay for itself after just a couple of months and considering a docs site is something I would want to have for as long as the product is around, this will end up saving me a lot.
 I bought the template, added some basic content, pushed it to Github and deployed it for free with Netlify.

 ### Final Cost and Savings